djk323/myBlog/my-blog/content/posts/my-first-post.md

 ---
-title: "Welcome to My Blog!"
+title: Welcome to My Blog!
 date: 2024-06-27T10:00:00-05:00
 draft: false
-tags: ["welcome", "introduction"]
+tags:
+  - welcome
+  - introduction
-categories: ["general"]
+categories:
+  - general
-description: "My first blog post introducing myself and this site"
+description: My first blog post introducing myself and this site
 ---

-# Welcome to My Blog!

 Hello and welcome to my new blog!
 I'm excited to share my thoughts, experiences, and insights with you.

 ## What You Can Expect

 On this blog, I'll be writing about:

-- Technology and programming
+* Technology and programming
-- Personal experiences and lessons learned
+* Personal experiences and lessons learned
-- Tips and tutorials
+* Tips and tutorials
-- Book reviews and recommendations
+* Book reviews and recommendations

 ## About Me